 Welcome to FireCritic.com.
 This site is all about the fire service.
 The good, the bad, and the ugly.
 I will attempt to maintain a strictly professional view of issues concerning firefighters and EMT’s.
 I will not shy away from issues of which some people do not like talking about.

 We will also review, discuss, and check out all things related to firefighting and EMS.

 If you want to know who The Fire Critic is exactly….

 My name is Rhett Fleitz (personal facebook profile here).
-I have been in the Fire/EMS Service for around 20 years.
+I have been in the Fire/EMS Service since 1994.
 I volunteered for 5 years (high school and college) in a combination department.
 I am currently the Lt. on 3 A-shift in an urban department in Virginia.
-I have been with the department for 15 years.
+I have been with the department since 1999 and a Lt. since 2004.
 I am a proud member of the IAFF.
 I am a published author “Firefighting in Roanoke” .
 I have enjoyed blogging since 2005.

 Criticism in terms of expectations means democratic judgment over the suitability of a subject for the intended purposes, as opposed to the authoritarian command, which is meant as an absolute realization of the authority’s will, thus not open for debate.